 The ACT and the SAT are both exams required for college admission.
 Many students wonder which is better or which one college’s prefer more.
 Colleges actually don’t prefer one over the other.
 Neither of the two is fundamentally better than the other; however one of the two might be more suited to certain students than the other.

 - SAT English V.S ACT English: The ACT English section generally focuses on testing the students editing skills.
 The student has to fix grammatical and punctuation errors.
 There are a total of 5 passages to edit.
-In total there are 75 questions which have to be answered in 45 minutes.
-The SAT English consists of an evidence based reading section and a writing and language section.
+In total there are 75 questions that have to be answered in 45 minutes.
+The SAT English consists of an evidence-based reading section and a writing and language section.
 The reading section consists of 5 passages with a total of 52 multiple choice questions with a time limit of 65 minutes.
-The passages cover a variety of topics from History, Art, Literature, Science etc. The writing and editing section has a total of 4 passages, with 44 multiple choice questions and 45 minutes to answer them.
-The questions are grammar, vocabulary and editing based.
+The passages cover a variety of topics from History, Art, Literature, Science, etc. The writing and editing section has a total of 4 passages, with 44 multiple choice questions and 45 minutes to answer them.
+The questions are grammar, vocabulary, and editing based.

 - SAT Scoring V.S ACT Scoring: Each section of the ACT is scored separately, but is brought together for a composite score, which is basically the average of each individual score.
 The composite score is from 1-36.
 The SAT is scored out of 1600 points, where each section is of 200-800 points.